Kelly Clarkson Shows Off Slim Waist After Weight Loss

 “I know the industry loves the weight gone, but for me, it wasn’t really (about) the weight,” she said.
 “For me, it was ‘I’m not on my medicine any more.'”

-And it seems as though things are going just as well in her professional life right now as they are personal life, as Kelly is currently pulling double duty on NBC.
+And it seems as though things are going just as well in her professional life right now, as Kelly is currently pulling double duty on NBC.

 As well as serving as a coach on The Voice for Season 17, she’s also hosting her own talk show, The Kelly Clarkson Show, which debuted last week.

-As The Inquisitr previously reported, she’s set to give viewers some serious nostalgia as she reunites with original American Idol judges Simon Cowell, Paula Abdul, and Randy Jackson on the September 18 episode.
-As fans will remember, Kelly won the very first season of the show way back in 2002.
+As The Inquisitr previously reported, she’s set to give viewers some serious nostalgia when she reunites with original American Idol judges Simon Cowell, Paula Abdul, and Randy Jackson on the September 18 episode.
+Fans will remember that Kelly won the very first season of the show way back in 2002.